-"I do not care for your objections," was his reply, when pressed on one occasion by Wilson to continue the offensive; "besides, I will say again as I have told you before, that I am by no means sure the total destruction of Napoleon and his army would be a benefit to the world; his succession would fall to that State which already commands the sea, and whose tyranny would then be intolerable."
+"I do not care for your objections," was his reply, when pressed on one occasion by Wilson to continue the offensive; "besides, I will sav again as I have told you before, that I am by no means sure the total destruction of Napoleon and his army would be a benefit to the world; his succession would fall to that State which already commands the sea, and whose tyranny would then be intolerable."

 Napoleon thought an answer to his letter to Alexander might arrive by October 20th.
 He told his generals it was a mistake to think he had nothing to do but to march.
-He must first obtain provisions.+ Moscow was also a political position, and if he left it without making peace Europe would call it a flight.
-He still lingered, hoping to hear from Alexander, his only chance of withdrawing with credit; though the French admit that the foreigners in Moscow even exaggerated the severity of the Russian winter, which was more than a fortnight behind its time; and he thought of fortifying the Kremlin, which, if he could have provisioned it, would have accommodated his diminished force.
+He must first obtain provisions.† Moscow was also a political position, and if he left it without making peace Europe would call it a flight.
+He still lingered, hoping to hear from Alexander, his only chance of withdrawing with credit; though the French admit that the fereigners in Moscow even exaggerated the severity of the Russian winter, which was more than a fortnight behind its time; and he thought of fortifying the Kremlin, which, if he could have provisioned it, would have accommodated his diminished force.
 He gave orders to pull down some of the churches, particularly the

-"The capture of Moscow," wrote Wilson to Constantinople, Vienna, and London, immediately after that catastrophe, " is but the prelnde to the destruction of the captors, and the triumph of Russia.
-With the means of such an empire, with the spirit of such a people, with the example and energy of such a Sovereign, with such a basis as this valorons and faithful army provides, ultimate victory cannot be matter of doubt or of long delay."
+\ "The capture of Moscow," wrote Wilson to Constantinople, Vienna, and London, immediately after that catastrophe, "is but the prelude to the destruction of the captors, and the triumph of Russia.
+With the means of such an empire, with the spirit of such a people, with the example and energy of such a Sovereign, with such a basis as this valorous and faithful army provides, ultimate victory cannot be matter of doubt or of long delay."
 He afterwards added, "if the Marshal wills it."
-A letter was intercepted to Murat at Vilna, from Napoleon, October 16th, 1812, which, after ordering more troops to be sent, particularly from

-A letter was intercepted to Murat at Vilna, from Napoleon, October 16th, 1812, which, after ordering more troops to be sent, particularly from Prussia, desires him "to point out to the King that his own interest should urge him to activity in collecting reinforcements, because the sconer this great struggle is over, the sconer he will be released from the necessary anxiety and restrictions attendant upon it.
+A letter was intercepted to Murat at Vilna, from Napoleon, October 16th, 1812, which, after ordering more troops to be sent, particularly from Prussia, desires him "to point out to the King that his own interest should urge him to activity in collecting reinforcements, because the sooner this great struggle is over, the sooner he will be released from the necessary anxiety and restrictions attendant upon it.
 It is also good policy to show Russia, that owing to the great military resources we possess, not only in our States, but in those of our allies, his hope of wasting away our army by degrees is illusory.
-Use the same arguments to Anstria, to Bavaria, to Stuttgart-indeed they will do everything I desire them-not only to send their reinforcements, but I charge them to exaggerate the number they send, let double the number be given out.
+Use the same arguments to Austria, to Bavaria, to Stuttgart-indeed they will do everything I desire them-not only to send their reinforcements, but I charge them to exaggerate the number they send, let double the number be given out.
 I suppose you understand the Prussian corps at Memel are not to be reckoned amongst the reinforcements.

 "I pray God to have you in His holy keeping.
-Napoleon."

-+ Wilson.
+Napoleon." † Wilson.
 The French army was already reduced to eat cats and horseflesh.